idibidiart/the-great-api-masher/README.md

 // an an array of Union type of GreenApple and Cherry
 //

-// Internal GraphQL Schema for Mock API, manually constructed
+// Internal GraphQL Schema for Mock API

 type Query {
   greenApple: [GreenApple]